puchik/godot-extras/gdnative/multi-lod/README.md

 If you have many objects, your message queue will overflow.
 You will need to increase its size in project settings.

-I have put print statements for the beginning and the ending of a thread.
-I have also tested the lifecycle of the thread and tried doing a very simple threaded application in Godot that is identical to its gdscript equivalent in the threading guide.
-Yet, when the thread ends, Godot throws an error about losing reference to thread while it is running.
-I have even looked at the source code and am not quite sure what is going on.
-I am moderately convinced this is a Godot bug, but I have yet to report it on GitHub.
-Functionality does not seem to be affected.
-I think it may have something to do with [this](https://github.com/godotengine/godot/issues/7235) issue.

-If you experience problems, download and use the previous commit/first version for now and let me know.

 **Known bugs:**

 You tell me :)